Configuration#

 If you have generated a configuration file you can modify and edit a configuration it to change the parameters (see fields below).
 Once these changes have been saved, you can run TopoStats with this configuration file as shown below.

-topostats process --config my_config.yaml
+topostats --config my_config.yaml process

 On completion a copy of the configuration that was used is written to the output directory so you have a record of the parameters used to generate the results you have.
 This file can be used in subsequent runs of TopoStats.